Enjoy a day of adventure and exploration at Riverview Park Heritage Day!

 This popular, annual event showcases Riverview Park, an urban oasis just north of Downtown Pittsburgh that is home to the Allegheny Observatory landmark, as well as an extensive network of trails enjoyed by hikers, joggers, and horseback riders alike.

-During the Heritage Day celebration, explore nature by viewing rare birds from the National Aviary, meeting furry friends from the Animal Rescue League and Humane Society and discovering something unique and absolutely cool at the Carnegie Science Center booth.
+During the Heritage Day celebration, explore nature by viewing rare birds from the National Aviary, and meeting furry friends from the Animal Rescue League and Humane Society.

-Throughout the park grounds, children scale the climbing wall, adults receive advice from health professionals and families tour the Observatory—to name just a few of the day's many activities.
-And everyone enjoys free refreshments.
+Throughout the park grounds, children take on the challenge of games, while adults can receive advice from health professionals, and families tour the Observatory to name just a few of the day's many activities.
+And everyone enjoys free refreshments!